beniaminogreen/cragg/README.md

 ```

 `stock_yogo_test()` implements the Stock and Yogo test for weak
 instruments.
-The Stock and Yogo test is based on a set of critical
+The test developed by Stock and Yogo
-values for the Cragg-Donalds statistic based on the null hypothesis
+([2005](#ref-Stock_2005)) is a decision rule meant to ensure that weak
+instruments do not pose a problem.
+Stock and Yogo suggest two methods to
+select the critical values: one based on maximum allowable bias relative
+to normal OLS and another based on the maximum size of a Wald test on
+all of the instruments.
+Both of these decision rules are implemented.

 ``` r
 stock_yogo_test(